 Hi, my name is Taesoo! 👋🏻

-First, I integrate novel big data sources and computational methods to track residential mobility at a fine spatial scale, providing a more granular understanding of neighborhood change.
+Second, I integrate novel big data sources (e.g., consumer reference data, assessor records, local zoning and housing database) and computational methods to track residential mobility at a fine spatial scale, providing a more granular understanding of neighborhood change.
 These methodological innovations help illuminate whether market forces and interventions—such as gentrification, new housing construction, upzoning, and apartment turnover—promote more equitable outcomes or further marginalize vulnerable populations.
 My work has been published in the Journal of the American Planning Association, Urban Studies, and Cityscape.

 My current affiliations include: